-Information Science & Technology Abstracts
+Library, Information Science & Technology Abstracts (LISTA)

 Project MUSE - FAQs detail some license terms.
 Full license can be found here

 PsycARTICLES - basic usage terms with link to full agreement 'for sites accessing via EBSCO, OCLC, Ovid or Proquest'.

-Psychology & Behavioural
+Psychology & Behavioural Sciences Collection (PBSC)

 PsycINFO - basic usage terms with link to full agreement 'for sites accessing via EBSCO, OCLC, Ovid or Proquest'.